 Welcome to Montenegro, one of the most beautiful countries we’ve ever seen, home to the stunning Bay of Kotor.
 Montenegro was the last stop of our summer 2015 Eurail trip – we’ve prepared this photo story for you, sharing 25 pictures and reasons to visit Montenegro – even though we only managed to visit sights around the Bay of Kotor!

-‘Now they call it Montenegro…’ said Zohra, the mother-in-law of fellow blogger SJ from Chasing the Donkey, as we ate dinner the night before we left Zadar for Kotor.
+‘Now they call it Montenegro…’ said Zohra, the mother-in-law of fellow blogger SJ, as we ate dinner the night before we left Zadar for Kotor.
 She was talking about Boka Kotorska, the place of her birth, the bay surrounding the city of Kotor.

 Now they call it Montenegro – ‘it’s different now, but before we were all the same‘ she added.
 In the last thirty years, the land has been part of the Socialist Federal Republic of Yugoslavia, of the Federal Republic of Yugoslavia, of Serbia and Montenegro, before separating from Serbia in 2006.